 What are Sealants?

 Sealants are thin protective coatings that are applied to the biting surfaces of the back teeth.
-They can last for up to three years and form a barrier between your tooth and any bacteria and plaque in the mouth.
-Not only can sealants help to prevent cavities, but they can help in preventing deep staining.
+They form a barrier between your tooth and any bacteria and plaque in the mouth, and can last for up to three years.
+Not only can sealants help to prevent cavities, but they can help to prevent deep staining.
 Sealants are ideal for both pediatric and adult patients who need an extra layer of protection from cavities.

 Why are Sealants needed?

 You might need sealants because you’re prone to tooth decay and already have a lot of cavities or fillings.
 For children with poor eating and hygiene habits, sealants can protect the back teeth from future damage and decay.
 You might even choose to get sealants as a way to protect your teeth and prevent staining.
 Sealants are completely clear, so no one else will know they’re on your teeth but the dental team.